Advice for Letting Property

 Houses in Multiple Occupancy (HMO)

-If your property is let to at least three tenants who share toilet, bathroom, or kitchen facilities but are not from one household or family – sometimes called a ‘house share’ – it is a House in Multiple Occupancy (HMO).
+If your property is let to at least three tenants who share the toilet, bathroom, or kitchen facilities but are not from one household or family – sometimes called a ‘house share’ – it is a House in Multiple Occupancy (HMO).
 Depending on the size of the property, the number of tenants and the area, you are likely to need an HMO licence from your local council plus an HHSRS inspection.
 We can advise you of this.

 Landlords are required by law to take out buildings insurance for rental properties.
 We advise our landlords to also consider contents insurance and policies to cover rent guarantee and legal expenses.